 2012Chuck Close Best Technique, Trinity University, San Antonio, TX

-Hillary Dohoney is an artist from Fort Worth, Texas.
-She has a BA in Studio Art and in Art History at Trinity University.
+Hillary Dohoney is from Fort Worth, Texas.
+She has a BA in Studio Art and Art History at Trinity University.
 She received Trinity University's Excellence in Art Award upon graduation.
+She is currently an artist represented by Fort Works Art Gallery.

 Hillary has been a finalist in the Hunting Art Prize.
-She is conversant in French and studied abroad in Paris where she was a docent at the Musée d’Orsay and an official copyist of the Louvre.
+Conversant in French, she studied abroad in Paris where she was a docent at the Musée d’Orsay and an official copyist of the Louvre.

-Mainly working with oil paint, she takes the classical approach of trompe l’œil to render unconventional entities.
+Mainly working in oils, she takes the classical approach of trompe l’œil to render unconventional entities.
 Her work has been exhibited in Paris, Arkansas, San Antonio, Houston, Dallas, and Fort Worth.

 Hillary's intent is to reveal the human bias present in everyday thinking.
 Working primarily in oil paint she pushes the medium to its limits of subtlety to represent the commonplace, the underrepresented, and misunderstood.
 Hillary predominantly tackles the innately human notion that everything on earth is for our use.
 The formal context of a gallery changes her subject matter's significance causing the perception each entity to shift enabling the audience to question their previous ideology of the things as unworthy.